ShuaibinLi/ESBox/examples/README.md

     <img src=".results/griewank_results.png" alt="griewank_results">
     </p>

-    Note: 1.
-NSRA-ES is of little significance in this question, so no comparative experiments are conducted.
-2. At dim=500, the difficulty of the problem increases, and we increase the sample_num to achieve the convergence effect (sample_num=200 for ARS, sample_num=500 for CMAES and Sep-CMAES).
+    Note: At dim=500, the difficulty of the problem increases, and we increase the sample_num to achieve the convergence effect (sample_num=200 for ARS, sample_num=500 for CMAES and Sep-CMAES).

 + Results of five algorithms in two reinforcement learning environments (HalfCheetah-v2 and Humanoid-v2). (model network for optimization)